Brisbane to Cairns

 Day 01: Glasshouse Mountains

-After meeting the crew and grocery shopping drive out of Brisbane towards the Glasshouse Ranges.
+Time to start your trip from Brisbane to Cairns!
+First meet the crew and get some advice from teh Share Bus team.
+Then go grocery shopping and drive out of Brisbane to explorethe Glasshouse Ranges.
 11 volcanic peaks make for some interesting landscapes, lookouts and walking tracks!
-If theres time after your walk, there is also an interesting scenic tourist drive.
+If there’s time after your walk, there is also an interesting scenic tourist drive.

 Day 02: Sunshine Coast

-Go from the mountains to the beach, stopping at a waterfall on the way!
-Once you hit the coast stop at a few beaches as you make your way up to Noosa Heads.
+In the morning you can explore the scenic area around Malerny, or start the short drive from the mountains to the beach.
+Don’t forget to stop at a waterfall on the way!
+Once you hit the coast travel North, stopping at a few beaches as you make your way up to Noosa Heads.

 Day 03: Noosa and Hinterland

 A nice coastal town, Noosa has it’s own, amazing, national park.
 Look up and you’ll see koalas in the trees.
 Take the coastal track through the park and visit the ‘Fairy Pools’.
 If you plan an extra day in the area, you could also kayak through the Everglades.

 Day 04: Rainbow Beach and Hervey Bay

 Drive towards Rainbow Beach or Hervey Bay!
 View the rainbow sand dunes at Rainbow Beach, see the incredibly large sand dune at Carlo Sandblow, and go to Point Vernon to see Kangaroos.
 On the next morning you should pick up a 4WD from either Rainbow Beach or Hervey Bay and take a ferry over to Fraser Island (if you’re not going you can stay on the mainland though).
 We can help you book a rental company, and sharing between the group it should not cost too much.
 Alternatively you can book into a tour or a tag along tour if you’d like a guided experience.